-Scholarship recipients are expected to read and understand the following expectations:
+Theatre Scholarship recipients are expected to read and understand the following expectations:

 - Discipline and punctuality are very important aspects of a well-functioning theatre.
 With this in mind, all scholarship students are required to attend designated departmental meetings, strikes, and to fulfill all rehearsal and crew commitments assigned.
-This includes but not limited to poster routes and focus call.
+This includes but is not limited to poster routes and focus calls.
 Students are expected to be on time.
 One unexcused absence will jeopardize the continuation of the scholarship.

-- Significant involvement in each main stage productions each semester is required of all scholarship students.
+- Significant involvement in each main stage production each semester is required of all scholarship students.
 If you received your scholarship based on an acting audition, you must audition for all main stage shows.
 If you interviewed as a design/tech student you are welcome but not required to audition.
 Significant involvements include acting or a major contribution to technical aspects of the production.
 Students will be assigned their production roles by the faculty.
 It is the student's responsibility to check with the Production Stage Manager to confirm their assignments to crew positions.